axeonix/lessons/docs/lesson-09-Aug-2025.md

 - Am I genuinely working to put to death the "misdeeds of the flesh" by leaning on Christ for help?
 - At this moment in my life am I living more a life "in the flesh" or a life "in the Spirit"?

-Whatever your answer may be, during communion remember the incredible love God has for you.
+Whatever your answers take them to the Father during communion and remember his love as shown through Christ.
+His incredible love for you.
 Each day he waits for you to return to Him for the help that ONLY HE can provide.

 **Nazia to pray for communion.**